DerBrunoIR/AI-Learning-Paths/README.md

 Data about exams is very limited though.

 For the following modules, we collected the participation lists of all available releated courses.
-Then, for each module we constructed a set of participants.
+Then, for each module we constructed a set of participants over all those lists.
 We analyzed these sets.
 To ensure course data is not abused, all raw data has been encrypted.